Ferrum

 The periodic table is based on the repeating patterns of element properties.
 In 1869, Dmitri Mendeleev arranged elements by atomic mass and similar chemical behavior, even predicting properties of elements that had not yet been discovered.
 Later, Henry Moseley showed that the correct order depends on atomic number, the number of protons in the nucleus.
 The modern periodic table follows this atomic number order, which is why it is useful not only for memorizing symbols but also for predicting chemical behavior.

-• Group 1 alkali metals: lithium, sodium and potassium commonly form +1 ions and react readily.
+• Group 1 alkali metals: elements like lithium, sodium and potassium with strong +1 valence tendency.

-• Group 2 alkaline earth metals: magnesium and calcium commonly form +2 ions.
+• Group 2 alkaline earth metals: metals like magnesium and calcium with +2 valence tendency.

-• Group 17 halogens: fluorine, chlorine, bromine and iodine are reactive nonmetals with strong electron-gaining tendencies.
+• Group 17 halogens: nonmetals like fluorine, chlorine, bromine and iodine with high electron affinity.

-• Group 18 noble gases: helium, neon and argon have stable electron arrangements and very low reactivity.
+• Group 18 noble gases: elements like helium, neon and argon with stable electron configurations.

 1HHydrogenGroup 1 (Nonmetal)Period 11s¹